 5 Essential Oils to Use in Massage

-To heighten your next massage experience at spas in Atlanta, look for the use of essential oils.
+Heighten your next massage experience at spas in Atlanta, by looking for the use of essential oils.
 These oils provide aromatherapy, so you experience beneficial changes in your mind and body as you inhale their fragrance.

 Massages that use essential oils, either blended with massage oils or in a diffuser, have been proven to be more effective than those without aromatherapy.
 Some specific studies have found that essential oils can help ease menopausal symptoms as well as the pain of menstrual cramps, among other ailments.

 There are dozens of essential oils – not to mention different combinations – that can have a range of benefits to your body.
-Depending on the intention of your massage, this basic guide to essential oils can help you.
+This basic guide to essential oils can help you enhance your massage service.